LSC-Tomball High School Dual Credit FAQs

 3. May I take summer courses?

-Yes; as college credit only, you will pay full tuition and fees.
+Yes, you will be able to take summer classes as college credit only, which means you will be responsible for paying full tuition and fees.
 You may take two courses each summer term (Summer I & Summer II).
-Summer courses are in an accelerated format and only six weeks long.
+Summer courses are an accelerated and only six weeks long.
 (Please see your high school counselor for more information.)

 4. May I take mini-term courses in May or December?

-Yes; as college credit only, you will pay full tuition and fees.
+Yes, you will be able to take mini-terms as college credit only, which means you will be responsible for paying full tuition and fees.
 You may take one course each mini-term (December/May).
 Mini-term courses are in an accelerated format and only 3-4 weeks long.
 (Please see your high school counselor for more information.)

 5. May I take online courses?

-Yes; as college credit only, you will pay full tuition and fees.
+Yes, you will be able to take online courses as college credit only, which means you will be responsible for paying full tuition and fees.
 (Please see your high school counselor for more information.)

 6. What happens if I fail a Dual Credit course?